raspberrypilearning/build-crumble-motor-buggy/en/step_4.md

 ![Gear motor bare terminals](images/wiring_gearMotorTerminals.png)

-Some gear motors, such as those found in the CamJam EduKit 3 Robotics Kit, have wires already soldered on and shrink-tubed in place.
+Some gear motors, such as those found in the CamJam EduKit 3 Robotics Kit, have wires already soldered on and held in place by shrink tubing.
 These are much easier to connect and much more robust.
 These are the motors that you will see in this example build.

 ![Gear motor with wires](images/wiring_gearMotorWires.png)

-The best version of all for the Crumble board are the gear motors sold by the makers of Crumble, [Redfern Electronics](https://redfernelectronics.co.uk/product/pair-of-geared-motors/){:target="_blank"}, who make gear motors with crocodile leads already attached.
+The best motors for the Crumble board are the gear motors sold by the makers of Crumble, [Redfern Electronics](https://redfernelectronics.co.uk/product/pair-of-geared-motors/){:target="_blank"}, who make gear motors with crocodile leads already attached.
 This makes the motors easy to connect, and also makes the wiring easier to understand.

 ### Connect to the Crumble